 - be living in a L&Q rented home with either an UpToYou, Rent to Homebuy or London Living Rent tenancy

 - you must earn equal or less than £90,000 (household income).
 If you earn in excess of £90,000 we would expect you to purchase the property outright

 - you must have lived in the property for at least six months and passed the initial tenancy period

 - have sufficient funds to buy the home.
 These will need to cover the cost of buying and at least a 5-10% deposit required by most mortgage lenders to put towards your share

 - be adhering to the terms and conditions of your tenancy and not be in any rent or service charge arrears or be linked to antisocial behaviour

 - you must not be overcrowded and the home must meet your current needs

 What are the costs involved in buying my home?

-It is important to consider the cost and responsibilities of buying your own home before making the decision to go ahead.
+It is important to consider the cost of buying your own home before making the decision to go ahead.